Overcoming substance use disorder is difficult and requires ongoing commitment.

-Wanting patients to be ‘clean’ is our goal for everyone we evaluate, admit and treat.
-We work every day to help patients recover to that ‘clean’ state, as safely and as quickly as possible.
+Helping and supporting patients to be recovery-focused is our goal for everyone we evaluate, admit and treat.
+We work every day to help patients recover to achieve sobriety, as safely and as quickly as possible.

-To that end, Tully Hill supports the use of Medication Assisted Treatment (MAT) but strictly as it is intended, i.e., as an adjunct to the Substance Use Disorder (SUD) treatment process.
+To that end, Tully Hill supports the use of Medication Assisted Treatment (MAT) as it is intended, i.e., as a component of the Substance Use Disorder (SUD) treatment process.

-the use of FDA-approved medications, in combination with behavioral therapy and counseling to provide a comprehensive approach to the treatment of Substance Use Disorders (SUDs).
-As stated, MAT is thus meant to be adjunctive to the overall treatment process, and not as a process in and of itself.
+MAT is the use of FDA-approved medications, in combination with behavioral therapy and counseling to provide a comprehensive approach to the treatment of SUDs.
+As stated, MAT is thus meant to be part of the overall treatment process but not just as a process in and of itself.

-Our goal using MAT is to increase the success of SUDs therapy by preventing the true physical dangers of withdrawal, mitigating withdrawal symptoms, accelerating the normalization of neurophysiology and aiding emotional stability.
+Our goal using MAT is to increase the success of SUD treatment and care by preventing the true physical dangers of withdrawal, mitigating withdrawal symptoms, accelerating the normalization of neurophysiology, and aiding emotional stability.

-With MAT at Tully Hill, we avoid a “cookie cutter,” one treatment fits all approach.
-Furthermore, our application of MAT for each individual includes ongoing assessments and flexibility which are necessary components of effective MAT.
-And we base alterations in a MAT plan on individual patient response that in turn is based heavily on objective findings, as opposed to subjective complaints.
+Our application of MAT for each individual patient includes ongoing assessments and flexibility which are necessary elements of effective MAT.
+We base alterations in Medication Assisted Treatment plans on individual patient response that in turn depends heavily on objective findings and not subjective complaints.

 Thank you for recognizing and understanding our use and perspective of MAT.
 We look forward to continuing to work with you, mutually treating and caring for patients and their families.